Rental Property Flooring Choices From Charleston Property Managers

-The flooring in your rental property is instantly noticeable to anyone who walks through that front door, and it often has real impact on whether or not a potential tenant "falls in love" with the property.
+The flooring in your rental property is instantly noticeable to anyone who walks through that front door, and it often has real impact on whether or not a potential tenant 'falls in love' with the property.

-That same floor is important to you, not only because of how attractive it is to perspective tenants, but also because your choice of flooring is going to have a direct impact on how often it needs to be replaced or repaired, how expensive it is per square foot, and how difficult it will be for you to remove and install when the time comes.
+That same floor is important to you—not only because of how attractive it is to perspective renters, but also because your choice of flooring is going to have a direct impact on how often it needs to be replaced or repaired, how expensive it is per square foot, and how difficult it will be for you to remove and install when the time comes.

 - How many people will be using the room in question?

 - Are there any pets that could potentially damage the flooring?